Vevey, Lake Geneva Switzerland

 Our car, KW95 (nicknamed “Kiwi”), is going well and collecting the kms.
 Seen here enjoying the view of Mont Blanc, FRANCE

-Open your wallet for payment of Euro 44, one way to drive through the 11.6km Tunnel del Monte Bianco.
+Open your wallet for the 11.6km Tunnel del Monte Bianco.

 Staying in a Chalet in the French Alps

-While in London at a BBQ catching up with old cricket mates, we were describing our next travel adventure between house sits to Trevor Brown.
-Trevor mentioned they had a chalet in the French area near Geneva, and if we happened to be going by, they had invited us to stay.
-Terry & Trevor had played in the same Richmond Cricket Club side for the 1986 season.
+While in London at a BBQ catching up with friends from our time with Richmond Cricket Club in the 1986 season.
+We were describing our house-sitting road trip when Trevor mentioned they had a chalet in the French area near Geneva and, if we happened to be going by, had invited us to stay.

 Yvoire, France, on Lake Geneva